luismvargasg/holbertonschool-low_level_programming/0x02-functions_nested_loops/README.md

-This directory contains the tasks of the "0x02.
-C - Functions, nested loops" project
+This directory contains the task of the 0x02.
+C - Functions, nested loops